grimmelm/nft/nftlaw.md

 ## Conclusion ##

-It is clear that many NFT projects are  _designed_ to transfer copyrights along with onwership of the NFT itself.
+It is clear that many NFT projects are  _designed_ to transfer copyrights along with ownership of the NFT itself.
 This is a core design goal, on the same level as creating compelling content and making transfers irrevocable.
 Despite this, many projects seem to have put far less thought into the legal aspects of their designs than into the technical and artistic ones.